meaganlazer/COVID-19_March2020/README.md

 Total Recovered | 107,705
 Total Fatalities | 18,615

 Data was cleaned and manipulated in Python for further anaylsis with Sci-Kit Learn.
 Achieved data stationarity through log transformations and Dicky-Fuller testing.
 Model was trained through a hold-out set of one week.
-Related the present value of a series to past values and past prediction errors
+We related the present value of the timeseries to past values and past prediction errors.

 ## Autoregressive Integrated Moving Average (Best Model)
 - Highest log likelihood